A Handful of Dust: South American journey

 In 1932 Waugh embarked on an extended voyage to South America.
 His decision to absent himself may have been a reaction to his increasingly complicated emotional life; while his passion for Teresa Jungman remained unrequited, he was involved in various unsatisfactory casual sexual liaisons, and was himself being pursued by the much older Hazel Lavery.
 The choice of South America was probably influenced by Peter Fleming, the literary editor of The Spectator.
 Fleming had recently returned from an expedition to Brazil seeking traces of Colonel Percy Fawcett who, in 1925, had disappeared in Brazil while searching for a fabled lost city.

 Having seen Black Mischief launched to mixed but generally favourable critical comment (Oldmeadow's intervention was not immediate), Waugh sailed from Tilbury on 2 December 1932.
 He arrived in British Guiana on 23 December, and after some days of indecision opted to accompany the district commissioner for Rupununi on a journey into the interior.
-He hoped that he might reach Manaus, a large city deep within the Brazilian jungle, but transport proved unreliable, and he got no further than the border town of Boa Vista.
+He hoped that he might reach Manaus, a large city deep within the Brazilian jungle, but transport proved unreliable, and he got no further than the town of Boa Vista in Brazil.
 On the way, at one of his overnight stopping points, he encountered Mr Christie, an elderly mixed-race settler who greeted him by saying, "I was expecting you.
 I was warned in a vision of your approach".
 The two enjoyed an agreeable dinner together, where Christie talked of the "Fifth Kingdom" (a biblical prophecy from the Book of Daniel).
 He told Waugh that he had seen the entire gathering of the saints in heaven—surprisingly few, he said—but could not count them because they were incorporeal.
 Waugh added Christie to his "treasury of eccentrics", set aside for future literary use.